Toggle mobile menu visibility

 Norfolk Vanguard

-The Norfolk Vanguard wind farm will be located approximately 47km from the Norfolk coast.
-It is expected to provide enough electricity to power 1.95 million UK homes per year.
-Carbon saving estimates are at 3 million tonnes saved.
-Landfall will be in Happisburgh, and will make the grid connection at Necton.
-The project was being delivered by Vattenfall but has now been sold to RWE, along with the Norfolk Boreas project.
+The Norfolk Vanguard wind farm will be located approximately 47km off the Norfolk coast.
+It is expected to provide enough electricity to power 1.7 million UK homes per year.
+Landfall will be in Happisburgh, and will make grid connection at Necton.
+The project was being delivered by Vattenfall but is now being taken forward by RWE, along with the Norfolk Boreas project.
+The Project is currently under construction and is expected to be operational by the middle of 2028.

 For more information about Norfolk Vanguard, visit the RWE website.